k9mail/k9mail-docs/docs/en/current/settings/account.md

 **Note:** Not all devices allow you to specify arbitrary colors.

 ### Sync notifications
-If this is checked K-9 Mail will display a notification in the status bar as long as it is checking for new mail.
+If this is enabled, K-9 Mail will display a notification in the status bar as long as it is checking for new mail.

 ### Notification opens unread messages
-When this is enabled and there is more than one new message, K-9 Mail will display a message list containing all unread messages in this account (except those in the *Trash*, *Drafts*, *Spam*, *Outbox*, and *Sent* folders).
+When this is enabled, and there is more than one new message, K-9 Mail will display a message list containing all unread messages in this account (except those in the *Trash*, *Drafts*, *Spam*, *Outbox*, and *Sent* folders).